nemoNoboru/relay/spec.md

 - Stateless by design, but supports automatic persistence
 - Able to send, receive, and template-render data
 - Built for high interoperability and zero config deployment
-- PHP-simple for hobbyists, enterprise-ready for production
+- BASIC-simple for hobbyists, enterprise-ready for production
 - ✨ **NEW**: Fully functional with closures and first-class functions for advanced programming patterns
+- ✨ **NEW**: Complete struct system with definitions, instantiation, and field access

 ---